jtanderson/BIOME-z-Project/README.md

 Prior to each meeting, make a note under each goal with your name/handle/initials and a note about what you did or worked on to address that goal

+### 7/13/2020
+- Work with different hyperparameters (batch size, dimensions, n-grams, etc.) to see different training/testing performance
+- Start thinking about poster format and content

 ### 6/29/2020
 - Load data with TorchText
 - Experiment with different learning rates, optimizes, other hyperparameters